Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 GPS vehicle tracking is an extension that provides managers and supervisors with information about the vehicle’s current location.
 Also, it ensures that the driver is using the correct and optimised predetermined route.

-Driver monitoring systems (DMS) are sophisticated technologies designed to monitor and analyse the behaviour of drivers while they are operating a vehicle.
+Automated driver monitoring systems (DMS) are sophisticated technologies designed to monitor and analyse the behaviour of drivers while they are operating a vehicle.
 These systems typically utilise various sensors, cameras, and algorithms to detect and interpret driver actions, attentiveness, and alertness.
 Here’s how driver monitoring systems work —

 Face Detection and Tracking